The hustle and bustle of NYC is exciting and full of energy. But sometimes with that energy comes the need to escape from the chaos.

 Food and Drink

-In the warm-weather months, you’ll find a bevy of options along the High Line.
+In the warm-weather months, you’ll find a bevy of food options along the High Line.
+These are just few worth seeking out.

 A frozen treat to cool yourself off during a sweltering New York summer day is a must!
 Check out the frozen paletas (Mexican ice pops) in a range of beautiful colors and tasty flavors.